-Becoming a freelancer in photography is getting more popular in Nigeria and today's world, due to the ease of getting work and working at your own pace and convenience.
-Freelancing photography is a legal form where professional offers their services for pay.
+Becoming a freelancer in photography is getting more popular in Nigeria and today's world due to the ease of getting work and working at one's own pace and convenience.
+Freelancing photography is a legal form of business where professional offers their services for pay.
 These photographers are self-employed that are hired by different clients on a project or contractual basis.

 As a freelance photographer, your clients can include individuals, agencies, corporations, and other bigger brands that might be requiring your services.
 Different services that one can get involved in as a freelancer photographer exist today in Nigeria, such as fashion, weddings, events, foods, products, wildlife, and even photojournalism.

 This business line can be both exciting and challenging as it requires starting from scratch in building publicity and portfolio.
 In this guide, Superprof will be showing you some important things to consider before becoming a professional photographer.